genidma/teatime-accessibility/README.md

 The application will appear in your system tray (notification area) and can be controlled from there.

 Note: The virtual environment has been created in the project directory and does not need to be recreated unless you run the uninstall script.
+Also, to launch the application from the desktop shortcut, you must first right-click on the icon and select "Allow Launching" from the context menu.

 ### Command Line Options - broken at the moment. tracked in issue.
 ```bash